Cray-HPE/docs-csm/install/bootstrap_livecd_usb.md

 > The optional `cabinets.yaml` file allows cabinet naming and numbering as well as some VLAN overrides.
 See [Create Cabinets YAML](create_cabinets_yaml.md).

-> The `system_config.yaml` is required for a reinstall, since it was created during a previous install.
+> The `system_config.yaml` is required for a reinstall, because it was created during a previous install.
 For a first time install, the information in it can be provided as command line arguments to `csi config init`.

 1. Change into the preparation directory: